neurophysicole/z/README.md

+# TO DO's
+- setup a daily email?

 # z
 This project has been my first real work in Python - well, my first real programming work entirely, really.
 So just a fair warning that things might get weird.